Away from Gaza, Islamic Jihad digs in against Israel on West Bank

 Jenin drew world attention in May when Al Jazeera journalist Shireen Abu Akleh was killed while reporting on an army raid in its crowded refugee camp.
 But the scruffy northern town has a long tradition of resistance going back to the days of the prewar British mandate before the creation of Israel.

-Israeli forces fought fierce battles in its warren of back streets during the Second Intifada, demolishing much of the camp.
+Israeli forces fought fierce battles in its warren of back streets during the Second Intifada, two decades ago, demolishing much of the camp.
 In recent months, clashes have been frequent but precise estimates of the group's strength are rare.

 The CIA World Handbook said estimates last year ranged from 1,000 to several thousands.
 An Israeli military spokesman said Israel estimated the overall number of Islamic Jihad operatives at around 10,000.